What comes to mind when you hear the word “tractor”?

 “Women on Tractors!”
 A few reflections on women and their “steel steeds” in post-war Polish agriculture

-1. Probably Bronisława Pestkówna on the Ursus C-45 tractor, field of State Agricultural Farms in the Gdańsk district, second half of the 19th century 1940s.
+1. Probably Bronisława Pestkówna on the Ursus C-45 tractor, field of State Agricultural Farms in the Gdańsk district, second half of the 1940s.
 From the collection of the Archives of the Museum in Szreniawa The collection of the National Museum of Agriculture in Szreniawa includes 35 tractors.
-These are machines manufactured by the… Continue reading “Women on Tractors!”
+These are machines manufactured by the following companies:… Continue reading “Women on Tractors!”
 A few reflections on women and their “steel steeds” in post-war Polish agriculture

 Yogurt in Greece